 Protected Areas (PAs) are vital to conserving wildlife species and promoting ecosystem services.
 However, funding for the management of PAs is insufficient and severely dependent on international aid funding and allocations made by the government from depleting national budgets.
-Thus, there is an urgent need to expand and diversify PA financing mechanisms through tourism revenues, co-management models and public private partnerships so as to facilitate the revenue earning potential of protected areas and ensures long-term environmental conservation and economic development.
+Thus, there is an urgent need to expand and diversify PA financing mechanisms through tourism revenues, co-management models, and public-private partnerships so as to facilitate the revenue earning the potential of protected areas and ensures long-term environmental conservation and economic development.

-This three-day conference will share the lessons learned between countries and partners and enhance the understanding of challenges and opportunities of co-management models for Protected Areas.
-It will also provide an opportunity for the Government of Mozambique to promote private sector investments in conservation areas.
+This three-day conference shared the lessons learned between countries and partners and enhance the understanding of challenges and opportunities of co-management models for Protected Areas.
+It also provided an opportunity for the Government of Mozambique to promote private sector investments in conservation areas.